square/connect-api-examples/connect-examples/v2/rails_payment/README.md

 There are two sections in this ReadMe.

 - [Setup](#setup) - Provides instructions for you to download and run the app.
-- [Application Flow](#application-flow) - Provides an overview of how the Square Payment form integrates in the Ruby on Rails example.
+- [Application Flow](#application-flow) - Provides an overview of how the Web Payments SDK integrates in the Ruby on Rails example.

 ## Setup